 - I am Desmond Msomi, a practicing chartered accountant in South Africa and CEO of an auditing firm known as Ngubane & Co.

-- Growing up, in Amatikwe, in Inanda a semi-rural area though quite advanced, the ravages of apartheid ensured that people in that area did not progress.
+- Growing up, in Amatikwe, the ravages of apartheid ensured that people in that area did not progress.

 - In 1995, I resigned from Lever Brothers and joined Mr. Wilfred Ngubane to start an Auditing firm from scratch.